WCSCourses/COG-Train_Resources/power_of_genomics_set1.md

 * **PPE:** personal protective equipment, devices used to protect a person against risks to their health
 * **Polymer:** a chain of molecules or a large molecule composed of many repeating subunits
 * **Replication:** viral replication is the mechanism to generate new viruses during the infection, it is the process of virus multiplication
-* **Real-time PCR:** A PCR method that uses fluorescent dye labels to detect and quantify copies of DNA during the amplification process
+* **Real-time PCR:** A PCR method that uses fluorescent dye labels to detect and quantify copies of DNA during the amplification process.
-* **Reverse transcription:** the process of synthesising a cDNA molecule from a template RNA using the enzyme reverse transcriptase
+* **Reverse transcription:** the process of synthesising a cDNA molecule from a template RNA using the enzyme reverse transcriptase.
-* **RNA:** ribonucleic acid, an information molecule, can be the “base code” for viruses
+* **RNA:** ribonucleic acid, an information molecule, can be the “base code” for viruses.
 * **RT-qPCR:** Reverse Transcriptase Quantitative PCR, also known as reverse transcriptase real-time PCR.
-A PCR method to quantify RNA copies present in a sample; includes a step to synthesise cDNA from the template RNA before the PCR amplification
+A PCR method to quantify RNA copies present in a sample; includes a step to synthesise cDNA from the template RNA before the PCR amplification.
 * **SARS-CoV-2:** Severe acute respiratory syndrome coronavirus 2
 * **Sequencing:** the process of “reading” genomic material such as DNA or RNA
 * **Taxon (plural taxa):** in biology, is a unit that represents one organism, a group of organisms or a population that shares similar characteristics
 * **Tagmented/Tagmentation:** A method of fragmenting DNA while adding a "tag" of nucleotides that can be tracked in analysis
 * **Viral variant:** a virus that has one or more mutations in its genome
 * **VOC:** variant of concern, according to [WHO](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) it is a SARS-CoV-2 variant which meets the definition of a VOI and that has been demonstrated to be associated with one or more of the following changes at a degree of global public health significance: a) increase in transmissibility or detrimental change in COVID-19 epidemiology; or b) increase in virulence or change in clinical disease presentation; or c) decrease in the effectiveness of public health and social measures or available diagnostics, vaccines and therapeutics
 * **VOI:** variant of interest, according to [WHO](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) it is a SARS-CoV-2 variant a) with genetic changes that are predicted or known to affect virus characteristics such as transmissibility, disease severity, immune escape, diagnostic or therapeutic escape; and b) identified to cause significant community transmission or multiple COVID-19 clusters, in multiple countries with increasing relative prevalence alongside an increasing number of cases over time, or other apparent epidemiological impacts to suggest an emerging risk to global public health
 * **WGS:** Whole-genome sequencing
 * **WHO:** World Health Organisation